 Having multiple notifications truncate into a single expandable pile is really useful, particularly if you have a busy social media presence, or receive tonnes of notifications.
 Tap to expand or swipe across to perform bulk actions (like clearing them all from your lock screen).

-For iPhone X, XS or upcoming XR series devices there's the ability to make use of the fun, playful animated emoji that react to your facial expressions.
-With iOS 12 you can also create your own emoji character called a Memoji, that you can either make look like you or whatever you want, choosing face shape, skin colour, eye colour, eye wear, facial hair and a lot more.
+For iPhone X, XS or the XR series devices there's the ability to make use of the fun, playful animated emoji that react to your facial expressions.
+With iOS you can also create your own emoji character called a Memoji, that you can either make look like you or whatever you want, choosing face shape, skin colour, eye colour, eyewear, facial hair and a lot more.
 While it's not as easy as Samsung's method that scans your face and generates an emoji character for you, it does mean you can make it look vaguely like you, unlike Samsung's, which inevitably doesn't.

 There's plenty more here too, like the return of the landscape view in some of the stock apps, similar to the Plus model phones' of previous years.
 Turn Messages to its side and you see an inbox on the left, and conversation on the right.
 In Mail, the use of space is a little less practical, with the inbox sliding over the left side of the screen covering half of whatever email you're trying to read.